Considerations in Choosing a Nursing Home

 - Do you hear residents screaming, moaning, or crying?

 - How accessible are phones to the residents?

 These newsletters/articles are offered only for general informational and educational purposes.
 They are not offered as and do not constitute legal advice or legal opinions.
 Although we intend to keep this information current, we do not promise or guarantee that the information is correct, complete or up-to-date.
-You should not act or rely upon the information in these newsletters/articles without seeking the advise of an nursing home neglect lawyer.
+You should not act or rely upon the information in these newsletters/articles without seeking the advice of a Norfolk nursing home neglect lawyer.